ottojo/GPU_Programming/Summary/geometry.md

 with the difference being that the vertices for the displaced billboard corners are not generated on the CPU, but created in the geometry shader.

-An example for the adjancency feature of the input is given by the application of creating borders around a model:
+An example for the adjacency feature of the input is given by the application of creating borders around a model:
 The input data now consists of six vertices per triangle, containing not only the current triangle but also the remaining vertices of the three triangles that